 1. Educating the physicians on coding rules: It is imperative for physicians to be properly educated on the coding rules to ensure under coding does not take place.
 At every level under coding happens it reduces the pay by about 50%.
 Physicians should keep a check on their reports and encourage discussions as to why this lapse occurs.
 This could add about $45,000 per year per physician on average.
 Actually, this increased revenue is for the work which has already been done by the physicians.

 2. Developing a tracking system for denials: Payers, physicians or the back end staff should keep a check on the denials.
 The important aspect is to work the denials and not just book them.
 The reasons for denials need to be ascertained and they should be fixed.
 They should not assume that if the payer has denied the claim it must be correct.
 Physicians should have a knowledgeable person looking into this, one who is well aware of the rules and can appeal or fight for the correctly raised claims.

 3. Monitoring scheduling of physicians: There should be a check on the number of patients a physician sees in a day.
-This should be compared to other practices and see if the physician is having less number of patients than others.
-If yes, then it needs to be checked as to how long is it taking for the scheduling process of new patient and if there are any irrelevant steps they need to obliterate.
+This should be compared to other practices and see if the physician is having fewer patients than others.
+If yes, then it needs to be checked as to how long is it taking for the scheduling process of new patients and if there are any irrelevant steps they need to obliterate.

 4. Monitoring the referrals: Physicians need to keep a check as to how they are getting referred and if there is an increase or decrease in the footfall.
 Keep on talking to the referring physicians and get to know how they can improve.

-5. Building a strong provider relation program: This will ensure that the practice retains its patients and referring physicians and pursue new referral sources too.
+5. Building a strong provider relation program: This will ensure that the practice retains its patients and referring physicians and pursuing new referral sources too.